lebsockdeborah/notes/README.md

 - "Today's programming wisdom is to embrace the power of simplicity.
 Write code that's easy to read, understand, and maintain.
 Remember, 'Simplicity is prerequisite for reliability' as quoted by Edsger Dijkstra.
 Strive to reduce complexity by using clear abstractions, avoiding premature optimization, and adhering to established design patterns.
 Always keep in mind that you write code not only for computers but also for fellow human beings who will read and modify it.
 And don't forget the importance of testing – a well-tested simple program often outlives and outperforms a complex one."

 In essence, today's编程智慧 advocates clarity, maintainability, and robustness over unnecessary complexity.

+# 2024-02-06
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." — Donald Knuth

+This quote emphasizes that focusing on optimizing code before it's necessary can lead to overcomplicated solutions, harder maintenance, and potentially obscure actual performance bottlenecks.
+It suggests programmers should first aim for clear, correct, and maintainable code, and only optimize when profiling identifies specific areas where improvement is crucial.
+This principle encourages a balanced approach to software development, prioritizing readability and functionality while keeping an eye on efficiency.